CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

-For more details about how to build skills go to [Cortex Fabric Documentation - Development - Develop Skills](https://cognitivescale.github.io/cortex-fabric/docs/build-skills/define-skills)
+For more details about how to build skills go to [Sensa Fabric Documentation - Development - Develop Skills](https://cognitivescale.github.io/cortex-fabric/docs/build-skills/define-skills)